QuantEcon/lecture-python-intro/_sources/markov_chains_I.md

 ## Definitions and examples

-In this section we provide the basic definitions and some elementary examples.
+In this section we provide some definitions and  elementary examples.

 (finite_dp_stoch_mat)=
 ### Stochastic matrices